JMMC-OpenDev/bibdb/README.md

-Source code of the management application that help to update the [OLBIN publication database](//publications.jmmc.fr)
+Source code of the management application that helps to update the [OLBIN publication database](//publications.jmmc.fr)